akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

 In this exercise, you will log into the **Azure portal** using your lab Azure credentials and you will verify acess to lab resources.

-1.Click on the **Environment Details** tab on this Page to view your **Azure Lab** credentials details.
+1.Click on the **Environment Details** tab on this page to view your **Azure Lab** credentials details.
 Use these details to login into the Azure portal.

    ![](images/azurelogincredentials.png)